Theewaterskloof Local Municipality elections

 The Theewaterskloof Local Municipality council consists of twenty-seven members elected by mixed-member proportional representation.
-Fourteen councillors are elected by first-past-the-post voting in fourteen wards, while the remaining thirteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
+Fourteen councillors are elected by first-past-the-post voting in fourteen wards.
+At the same time, the remaining thirteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021, no party won a majority.

 Results

 The following table shows the composition of the council after past elections.

 December 2000 election

 The following table shows the results of the 2000 election.

 By-elections from December 2000 to October 2002

 The following by-elections were held to fill vacant ward seats in the period between the election in December 2000 and the floor crossing period in October 2002.

 October 2002 floor crossing

 In terms of the Eighth Amendment of the Constitution and the judgment of the Constitutional Court in United Democratic Movement v President of the Republic of South Africa and Others, in the period from 8–22 October 2002 councillors had the opportunity to cross the floor to a different political party without losing their seats.
 In the Theewaterskloof council, four councillors from the Democratic Alliance (DA) crossed to the New National Party (NNP), which had formerly been part of the DA.